Guest lineups for the Sunday news shows

 CNN’s “State of the Union” — Former Vice President Mike Pence, Republican presidential candidate; Rep. Nancy Pelosi, D-Calif.; Govs.
 Spencer Cox, R-Utah, and Jared Polis, D-Colo.

-“Fox News Sunday” — Vivek Ramaswamy, Republican presidential candidate.
+“Fox News Sunday” — Vivek Ramaswamy, Republican presidential candidate; Jared Bernstein, chairman of the White House Council of Economic Advisers.